eddieantonio/imgcat/doc/imgcat.1.md

   depth will be inferred with `tput colors`.

 **-R**, **--no-resize**
-  ~ Does not resize the image to fit the terminal width.
+  ~ Does not resize the image to fit the terminal's width.
 Overrides **--width**.

 ## Troubleshooting